Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Best for: Belle Époque architecture, villa visits, quieter beaches

-Beaulieu’s station sits right inside town, making this one of the simplest short Riviera rail outings from Nice.
+Beaulieu’s station sits right inside town, making it one of the simplest and shortest French Riviera day trips by train from Nice.

-From here, you can also continue toward Saint-Jean-Cap-Ferrat to visit one of the French Riviera’s most beautiful villas: Villa Ephrussi de Rothschild, or spend a day at the beach at Baia Bella Beach Club.
+Or walk toward Saint-Jean-Cap-Ferrat to visit another one of the French Riviera’s beautiful villas: Villa Ephrussi de Rothschild.

 Best Eastbound Day Trips from Nice by Train